Jen Hsun Huang Sells 75,000 Shares of NVIDIA Corporation (NASDAQ:NVDA) Stock

 NVIDIA Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 3rd.
-Investors of record on Wednesday, June 11th will be paid a dividend of $0.01 per share.
-This represents a $0.04 annualized dividend and a yield of 0.03%.
-The ex-dividend date is Wednesday, June 11th.
-NVIDIA’s payout ratio is 1.29%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, July 3rd.
+Investors of record on Wednesday, June 11th were given a $0.01 dividend.
+The ex-dividend date of this dividend was Wednesday, June 11th.
+This represents a $0.04 annualized dividend and a dividend yield of 0.03%.
+NVIDIA’s dividend payout ratio is presently 1.29%.

-A number of institutional investors have recently bought and sold shares of the company.
-Tacita Capital Inc acquired a new stake in NVIDIA during the 4th quarter worth $28,000.
-Vision Financial Markets LLC bought a new position in shares of NVIDIA during the 4th quarter valued at about $38,000.
-Copia Wealth Management acquired a new position in shares of NVIDIA in the 4th quarter valued at approximately $50,000.
-LSV Asset Management bought a new stake in NVIDIA during the 4th quarter worth approximately $54,000.
-Finally, Kathleen S. Wright Associates Inc. raised its holdings in NVIDIA by 169.3% during the 1st quarter.
-Kathleen S. Wright Associates Inc. now owns 404 shares of the computer hardware maker’s stock worth $44,000 after buying an additional 254 shares during the period.
-Institutional investors and hedge funds own 65.27% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Tacita Capital Inc bought a new stake in shares of NVIDIA during the 4th quarter worth approximately $28,000.
+Vision Financial Markets LLC bought a new stake in shares of NVIDIA during the 4th quarter worth approximately $38,000.
+Kathleen S. Wright Associates Inc. raised its stake in shares of NVIDIA by 169.3% during the 1st quarter.
+Kathleen S. Wright Associates Inc. now owns 404 shares of the computer hardware maker’s stock worth $44,000 after purchasing an additional 254 shares in the last quarter.
+Copia Wealth Management bought a new stake in shares of NVIDIA during the 4th quarter worth approximately $50,000.
+Finally, Barnes Dennig Private Wealth Management LLC bought a new stake in shares of NVIDIA during the 1st quarter worth approximately $51,000.
+65.27% of the stock is currently owned by institutional investors and hedge funds.

-A number of research firms have recently issued reports on NVDA.
-HSBC cut NVIDIA from a “buy” rating to a “hold” rating and set a $120.00 price objective on the stock. in a research report on Thursday, April 3rd.
-Raymond James Financial boosted their price target on shares of NVIDIA from $150.00 to $165.00 and gave the company a “strong-buy” rating in a report on Thursday, May 29th.
-Stifel Nicolaus set a $180.00 price objective on shares of NVIDIA in a report on Wednesday, March 19th.
-Barclays upped their target price on shares of NVIDIA from $170.00 to $200.00 and gave the company an “overweight” rating in a research note on Tuesday, June 17th.
-Finally, Piper Sandler reissued an “overweight” rating and issued a $180.00 price target (up previously from $150.00) on shares of NVIDIA in a research report on Wednesday, May 28th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-four have given a buy rating and three have assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $175.78.
+Several research analysts have recently issued reports on NVDA shares.
+Summit Insights raised NVIDIA from a “hold” rating to a “buy” rating in a research note on Thursday, May 29th.
+Piper Sandler reissued an “overweight” rating and issued a $180.00 price target (up previously from $150.00) on shares of NVIDIA in a research note on Wednesday, May 28th.
+Bank of America upped their price objective on NVIDIA from $150.00 to $160.00 and gave the company a “buy” rating in a report on Wednesday, May 14th.
+Loop Capital upped their price objective on NVIDIA from $175.00 to $250.00 and gave the company a “buy” rating in a report on Wednesday, June 25th.
+Finally, William Blair restated an “outperform” rating on shares of NVIDIA in a report on Thursday, March 20th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating, thirty-four have given a buy rating and three have issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, NVIDIA has a consensus rating of “Moderate Buy” and a consensus target price of $176.47.

 About NVIDIA